 That makes them sixth favourites, but with even the likes of Manchester United and Liverpool looking capable of losing control of what had been considered a formality a matter of weeks ago, Tottenham are well placed to pick up any pieces.

-However, their top four rivals have also looked unconvincing of late so Spurs have not lost insurmountable ground despite the successive defeats to Liverpool, Brighton and Chelsea.
+However, their top four rivals have also looked unconvincing of late so Spurs have not lost an insurmountable amount of ground despite the successive defeats to Liverpool, Brighton and Chelsea.

-“When you look at the strength in depth they’ve got, I still think it’s doable,” former Spurs goalkeeper Paul Robinson told bookmakers.co.uk.
+“When you look at the strength in depth they’ve got, I still think it’s doable,” said former Spurs goalkeeper Paul Robinson.

 “Yes, the Brighton result was particularly disappointing – the performance level wasn’t what it should be and then there were questions marks around Jose for the way he set up defensively against Chelsea.